Skip to main content

 Use Cases

-• Warming up a creative writing class with a strong first line
+• Warming up a middle-school creative writing class with a Mystery or Adventure opener

-• Sparking improv theater scenes with an unexpected premise
+• Giving improv theater students an unexpected premise to build a scene around

-• Generating first-line prompts for flash fiction or short story practice
+• Generating a first-line prompt for a 500-word flash fiction piece in the Adventure or Mystery mood

 Tips